-This type of hair loss is usually reversible—simply stop with the tightness—but not if you have other risk factors for hair loss.
+This type of hair loss is usually reversible — stop with the tightness — but not if you have other risk factors for hair loss.
 If you’re going into menopause, for example, and you’re noticing some thinning, pulling your hair tight is the last thing you want to do.
-In other words, if you’re concerned at all, avoid ponytails, cornrows, braids, buns, and other types of tight styles.
-Teasing and backcombing strains the hair, too, and can weaken it over time.
+In other words, if you’re concerned at all, avoid ponytails, cornrows, braids, buns and other types of tight styles.
+Teasing and backcombing strains the hair too and can weaken it over time.

 Harsh hair treatments can also make it harder for the hair you do have to thrive.
-Weaves, extensions, hot oil treatments, and the like can cause inflammation in the scalp, which can lead to hair loss.
+Weaves, extensions, hot oil treatments and the like can cause inflammation in the scalp, which can lead to hair loss.
 Scarring can make that hair loss permanent.
-In a 2009 study, researchers found a link between the use of sewn-in weaving and cornrow styles, as well as artificial hair extensions, and hair damage and hair loss.
+In a 2009 study, researchers found a link between the use of sewn-in weaving and cornrow styles as well as artificial hair extensions, hair damage and hair loss.

 Some other things you may be doing to exacerbate hair loss include: